 Exhibition to reveal mysteries of Bridge Works

-A new exhibition will unveil the mysteries of one of the country’s oldest charities.
+A new exhibition unveils the mysteries of one of the country’s oldest charities.

 The Rochester Bridge Trust has provided and maintained crossings of the River Medway for more than 600 years – with the first bridge on the site built almost 2,000 years ago – but there is still much that remains unknown about the organisation among the general public, as visitors to the Bridge Works exhibition will discover.

-Telling the story of the crossings that have helped shape the Medway area and the organisation that owns and looks after them, the free exhibition will take place in the newly restored crypt at Rochester Cathedral.
+Telling the story of the crossings that have helped shape the Medway area and the organisation that owns and looks after them, a free exhibition is taking place in the newly restored crypt at Rochester Cathedral.

-The cathedral crypt will house the main exhibition, taking visitors through the ages as they follow the changing shape of Rochester’s bridges.
-While across the hall Langdon’s Den – home of education mascot Langdon the Lion – will house a series of fun and educational civil engineering activities for children.
+The cathedral crypt houses the main exhibition, taking visitors through the ages as they follow the changing shape of Rochester’s bridges.
+While across the hall Langdon’s Den – home of education mascot Langdon the Lion – houses a series of fun and educational civil engineering activities for children.”

-The exhibition, which has been put together almost entirely by Kent suppliers, will run until June 2018, giving people plenty of opportunity to see the exhibits, learn about the Bridge Wardens and try out the various activities.
+The exhibition, which has been put together almost entirely by Kent suppliers, runs until June 2018, giving people plenty of opportunity to see the exhibits, learn about the Bridge Wardens and try out the various activities.

 Sue Threader, Bridge Clerk at the Rochester Bridge Trust, said: “The exhibition takes its name from the Bridgeworks List, a document which recorded the maintenance of the first bridge at Rochester, that had been built by the Romans.